agardnerIT/site/_posts/2019/2019-11-03-serverless-implications.md

 As I have [previously mentioned](/why-blog-serverless), I recently moved this site to GitHub Pages.
 The post will investigate the performance impacts of that decision.

 ## Reliability
-Using Wikipedia as a reference, reliability is defined as the "probability that a system will produce correct outputs".
+Reliability is defined as the "probability that a system will produce correct outputs" (source [Wikipedia](https://en.wikipedia.org/wiki/Reliability,_availability_and_serviceability)).

 Think about the old site vs. the new site, the old site consisted of a webserver (Apache), PHP engine and a MySQL database.
 The new site consists of a markdown file (and potentially a few images), committed to a Git repository.